One where Aotearoa promotes and nurtures good mental health and emotional well-being for all families affected by cancer, serious illness or grief.

-Nic Russell: Nic Russell founded Kenzie's Gift in 2006 with the intent of providing appropriate and research-based psychosocial support for tamariki, mātātahi and their families experiencing cancer, serious illness or bereavement within the family.
+Nic Russell: Nic Russell founded Kenzie's Gift in 2006 with the intent of providing appropriate and research-based psychosocial support for tamariki, mātātahi and their families experiencing cancer, serious illness or grief within the family.

 Nic has a degree in Psychology and a post-graduate degree in Communications Management and PR.
 Specialising in the health and social sector, Nic has extensive experience in campaign development, stakeholder management and championing social issues.